The Fox River is already one of Bark River’s most popular hunting knives.

 by Leon Pantenburg

 Disclaimer: DLT Trading, Knivesshipfree, L.T.
-Wright Custom Knives and Jesse Hemphill are Survivalcommonsense sponsors.
+Wright Custom Knives and Jesse Hemphill are Survivalcommonsense affiliates.
 None of them had any input in this post.
 I did not get a free knife, nor was I paid to review this knife.
 All remarks are my opinions, and all I ever promise is a fair shake.

 See the video below!